theneubeck/fibonacci-example/README.md

-# A structure for solving the TDD blog
+# A fibonacci test

-This is a python template that can be used to solve the tdd-blog workshop.
-Instructions: https://github.com/theneubeck/tdd-blog-instructions
+This is a simple setup for demonstrating TDD

 ## Rules